groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/pdf.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to compare multiple PDF files using C#"
+    title: "How to compare PDFs using C#"
     content: |
-      It is possible to use [GroupDocs.Comparison](https://products.groupdocs.com/comparison/net/) for getting report about differences in many PDF files.
+      Get report about differences in many PDF files using [GroupDocs.Comparison](https://products.groupdocs.com/comparison/net/)

-      1. Install GroupDocs.Comparison for .NET using [Nuget](https://www.nuget.org/packages/GroupDocs.Comparison) and your favorite package manager.
+      1. Get GroupDocs.Comparison for .NET from [Nuget](https://www.nuget.org/packages/GroupDocs.Comparison) and install it
-      2. Provide an instance of Comparer class with full path to first PDF file.
+      2. Create brand new Comparer instance with path to PDF file
-      3. Append at least one other PDF to Comparer.
+      3. Add other PDF to comparison
-      4. Get a final report with precisely described differences.
+      4. Result contains a report about distinctions at both PDFs

     code:
       platform: "net"